 Who it’s best for

-Dashlane provides security for 10 accounts with one Friends & Family subscription.
-If you have a large family or would like to include some trusted friends, Dashlane may be the plan you need.
+Dashlane provides security for up to 10 accounts with a Friends & Family subscription.
+If you have a large family or would like to include some trusted friends, Dashlane may be the ideal plan for you.
 The price is a bit higher than some other plans, but at Free for family coverage, we don’t think it breaks the bank.
 If you're trying out the product first to see what you think, you’ll get most of the features with the free password manager plan for individuals.

 What we liked

-Dashlane stands out because you get so much with the free plan.
+Dashlane stands out because it offers a wealth of features with its free plan.
 It allows you to put it to the test before you buy it for the entire family.
 You won’t find that with all password managers on the market today.
-We also liked the password generation, because of the customizable options.
+We also appreciated the password generation feature due to its customizable options.
 You’re allowed to generate passwords according to the websites you visit.

 We think the included virtual private network (VPN) with the Premium and Family plans is a nice touch.
-Just be mindful that only the administrator will have that access.
+However, only the administrator will have that access.
 Everyone also has access to the dark web monitoring feature, and that’s an option not all password managers offer.

 What we didn’t like